 Sit Down and Make a Realistic Monthly Budget

 Making a budget is a two-step process.
 First, you want to carefully track your spending for one month.
+It will be useful if you know some bookkeeping basics.
 Be sure to record every single penny that goes out.
 Monthly bills for utilities, fuel, insurance payments and other common categories are easy.
 Discretionary spending is harder to track and tends to “leak” out, dollar by dollar.
 Like everyone who budgets, you’ll be surprised at how much you spend on non-bill items like snacks, coffee drinks, candy, and chips.

 After tracking your outflow, take your time writing out a complete monthly budget that includes all money spend as well as every source of income.
 Don’t forget cash you earn from online selling, doing odd jobs and work bonuses.
 Whatever is left over after deducting spending from income is potential for savings.